Statistics Explained

 The labour force survey (EU-LFS) is the source of data for this article.
 The main focus of this article is the age group 20–64 years.
 This age group is of particular interest as it is the focus for employment analyses in the Action Plan on Integration and Inclusion 2021–2027.
 The information for the youth unemployment rate refers to people aged 15–29 years.

-Five labour market indicators are presented in this article: activity rate, employment rate, unemployment rate, youth unemployment rate and the share of long-term unemployment.
+Five labour market indicators are presented in this article: labour force participation rate, employment rate, unemployment rate, youth unemployment rate and the share of long-term unemployment.

-• The activity rate is the proportion of people in the labour force (employed or unemployed) as a percentage of the total population.
+• The labour force participation rate is the proportion of people in the labour force (employed or unemployed) as a percentage of the total population.

 • The employment rate is the number of employed persons (someone working as an employee, self-employed or contributing family workers) as a percentage of the total population.